falstro/minute-http/README.md

      a TCL command, thus it'll be single line unless you use braces.
 To make sure we don't accidentally close the comment early, it checks that the last argument is a '*/' token.
-Furthermore, since it's actually a command and the braces need to be balanced, and thus these comments do nest.
+Furthermore, since it's actually a command the braces need to be balanced, and thus these comments do nest as opposed to their C brethren.

 Virtual hosts
 -------------